misskniss/language-research/jkniss/README.md

 Micro Python was created by Damien George in 2013 and released as a Kickstarter Project that was fully funded (and then some) and completed in December of 2013.

-MicroPython was developed to  minimize RAM usage.
+Micro Python was developed to minimize RAM usage.
 RAM being a primary constraint in development for a Microcontroller.
 Typical RAM available is 192 KB (on the Micro Python Dev board for instance).
 This is in stark constrast to the Gigabytes (or much more) of RAM available in your typical laptop or other computer system.
-Because RAM is the general purpose "working" memory used for storing data and variables created by the running programs, the space required to implement any programs or to store data needs to be minimized quite a bit.
+Because RAM is the general purpose "working" memory used for storing data and variables created by the running programs, the space required to implement any programs or to store data needs to be minimized quite a bit for use with microcontrollers.

 - [Micro Python PyCon UK 2014 Slides](http://micropython.org/static/resources/pyconuk14-mpinternals.pdf "Micro Python PyCon UK 2014")
 - [Some differences between CPython & Micro Python](https://github.com/micropython/micropython/wiki/Differences)